hkarateke/hello-word/README.md

 # hello-word
 ==
-i llie to move it :)
-first repository on GIB
+i like 2 move move  to move it :) first repository on GIB